 - Dark green leafy vegetables, such as spinach and Legumes (soybeans, lentils, black beans, legumes, capsicum, etc

-- Oysters & Mussels, in addition to iron, it also contains selenium, zinc, and Vitamin B12.
+- Oysters & Mussels, in addition to iron, also contains selenium, zinc, and Vitamin B12.
 This delicious seafood is an excellent source of iron.

 - Lean Meat is one of the most common and rich sources of iron that gets easily absorbed by the body.